-I teach as an adjunct assistant professor at the University of Maryland University College.
+I’ve been an adjunct assistant professor at the University of Maryland University College for just over a decade.
 Below are the classes I am currently teaching or will be teaching in the upcoming semester.
 For more details on these classes including schedule and syllabus see UMUC Schedule of Classes.

 Current 2018/2019 School Year